okeeffed/cheat-sheets/Angular2-Basics.md

 // create the AppModule
 // export for use in main.ts
 // add the decorator to post-process it
+// the decorator is used by angular to compose the app
+// in the most efficient way possible
 @NgModule()
 export class AppModule {